botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 #### Definition.
 The ID of a bot.

+is a quadruple (IP:PORT:HEAD:ROLE) where
+ - IP is host IP address
+ - PORT is for http endpoints
+ - HEAD is the git commit corresponding to the live code
-is a quintuple (IP:PORT:HEAD:ROLE:LANG) where role is one of CLERK,DISPATCH,TEST and language is something that doesn't have to be implemented until internationalization, but why not now...six one way, half dozen another (see below for brief notes on internationalization).
-When any bot updates its code, it must talk with clerk to figure out its role in order to get its proper ID.
-When a bot transitions from TEST to DISPATCH role, it must rejoin the network (through reinit, see below).
+ - ROLE is one of CLERK,DISPATCH,TEST,NEW
+When a bot restarts, it must talk with clerk to figure out its role in order to get its proper ID.
+When a bot transitions from TEST to DISPATCH role, it must rejoin the network (by performing reinit behavior, see below).

 #### Definition.
 Network caches.

 The network is maintained through a system of caches, one cache per bot, each bot determining its behavior based on the contents of its network cache.
 The "snapshot" is a particular kind of cache that contains a master directory of the bots in the network.
 Full snapshot means all bots in the network, partial snapshot means a subset of the bots.
 Bots can hold onto multiple snapshots (in reality at most 2, but potentially any number)

 Spec.
 The clerk's network cache is special because it is the only bot that contains an up-to-date list of all of the bots on the network (all other